“Oedipus Rex” Major Characters:-

 A kind king:

 Oedipus Rex is a kind king.
-He tries to know the reason behind sufferings of people of Thebes.
+He tries to know the reason behind the sufferings of the people of Thebes.
 He wants to solve it as soon as possible.
 It is, therefore, he time and again consults the oracle in order to get rid of the fuss.
 He does not care for himself when it comes to the security of his people.
-When Teiresias refuses to disclose the name of murderer of King Laius, he forces him to utter the name of murderer yet he does no harm to him.
+When Teiresias refuses to disclose the name of the murderer of King Laius, he forces him to utter the name of the murderer yet he does no harm to him.
 He is loyal to his people.

 Intellectual blindness of Oedipus Rex:

 As compared to Teiresias, he is not physically but mentally blind, he is blinder than Teiresias.
 He is unable to understand that due to him, his people are suffering.
-He cannot figure out that he is the murderer of his father (King Laius) until end of the play.
+He cannot figure out that he is the murderer of his father (King Laius) until the end of the play.
 Due to his intellectual blindness, he prefers permanent blindness as punishment for him.

-She is mother of Oedipus Rex.
+She is the mother of Oedipus Rex.
 At the same time, she is also his wife.
-She is former wife of King Laius.
-She and her husband King Laius were prophesied through oracle that their son would cause their downfall.
+She is the former wife of King Laius.
+She and her husband King Laius were prophesied through an oracle that their son would cause their downfall.
 It was oracled that Oedipus Rex would kill his father and marry his mother Jocaste.
 Ultimately, this prophecy is fulfilled even after Jocaste and King Laius’s struggles of killing their son Oedipus Rex.
-Jocaste commits suicide at the end of play.
+Jocaste commits suicide at the end of the play.

 Minor Characters of Oedipus Rex:

-He is father of Oedipus Rex and former king of Thebes but this fact is only disclosed at the end of play.
+He is the father of Oedipus Rex and the former king of Thebes but this fact is only disclosed at the end of the play.
 Jocaste is his former wife.
 He was cursed that his son would kill him and marry his wife.
 Oedipus Rex, in an encounter, kills him on the way to Thebes.